honmanyau/study-notes/Computer Science.md

 ## Questions

 ### What is scope?
 Give an example to illustrate how you would utilise the concept of scope when designing software.

 `Placeholder`

+### What are the relationship and difference between a process and a thread?
+(Potential follow-up question: what do and do not multiple threads share?)

+`Placeholder`